-4. The community's need to have a source of young adults who will think of making a lay or professional commitment to working in the Jewish community.
+4. The community's need to have a source of young adults who will think of making a lay or professional community.

 1. A more affiliated, better Jewishly educated young adult population.

 2. A population with a greater appreciation for the pluralistic nature of the Jewish community.